-The exemption pursuant to Section 2.9 of NI 45-106 is available for distributions to investors in Alberta, British Columbia, Manitoba and Saskatchewan purchasing as principals, who receive this Offering Memorandum prior to signing the Subscription Agreement and who sign a Risk Acknowledgment Form attached to the Subscription Agreement as Exhibit 2-A, Exhibit 2-B and/or Exhibit 4, as applicable.
+The exemption pursuant to Section 2.9 of NI 45-106 is available for distributions to investors in British Columbia, Alberta, Manitoba, Saskatchewan and Ontario purchasing as principals, who receive this Offering Memorandum prior to signing the Subscription Agreement and who sign a Risk Acknowledgment Form attached to the Subscription Agreement as Exhibit 2-A or Exhibit 2-B, as well as Exhibit 3 and Exhibit 4, as applicable.

-In addition, Alberta, Manitoba and Saskatchewan investors relying on the exemption set out in Section 2.9 of NI 45-106 must also sign the Certificate of Eligible Investor attached to the Subscription Agreement as Exhibit 3, if their subscription for Bonds is for more than \$10,000.
+In addition, Alberta, Saskatchewan and Ontario investors relying on the exemption set out in Section 2.9 of NI 45-106 must also complete and initial Schedules 1 and 2 of Exhibit 2-A or 2-B, as applicable.